-The stepper motor should be allowed to create the correct range of movement to actuate the vanes.
+The stepper motor should be allowed to create the correct range of movement to fully actuate the vanes.

 An extreme circumstance can occur where correct movement range cannot be attained via stopper screw (if screw length is at max or min length and stepper still requires further movement).

-In such cases, a compressor housing re-alignment can be done via slight loosening of the bolts under the compressor housing, allowing a change in orientation between the angle of the housing and rest of the turbo.
+Slightly loosen the bolts under the compressor housing, allowing a change in orientation between the angle of the housing and rest of the turbo.
 Thereby allowing correct range of actuator movement.